big-data-europe/docker-event-detection/README.md

 $ /driver.sh news
 ```
 Passing `pipeline` or no arguments at all, runs all the modules sequentially in the order `newscrawler`, `twittercrawler`, `locationextractor`, `clusterer`.
 To run a cronjob, use the `cron` argument and provide a crontab at `$MOUNT_DIR/bdetab`.
-Note that to be able to run a module in a cronjob you need to set up the environment in the system shell cron will launch, with all required bde environment variables.
+Note that to be able to run a module in a cronjob you need to set up the environment in the `sh` system shell cron will launch, with all required bde environment variables.
 To this end, all required variables are stored in `/root/envvars` during build so you can source them easily.
 So for example, to run the twitter crawler daily at noon, one should create and execute a crontab like the one below:
 ```bash
 $ docker run -it bde_ed bash
 $ cat /mnt/bdetab